ctford/klangmeister/README.md

 Playing
 -------

 See it in action [here](http://ctford.github.io/klangmeister/).
+I've been developing in Chrome.
+Other browsers may or may not work.

 Edit the code and see and hear your changes.

 Building
 --------